-How is cloud computing changing the way that technology is being sold?
+How is cloud changing the way technology is sold?

 Many companies are also marketing and selling different messages to the senior decision-makers by more or less suggesting that ‘IT doesn’t need to be involved’.
 As a result, many people now are buying relatively high-value services over the phone and online without ever meeting a salesperson.
 This is obviously allowing the vendors to operate on a global stage.